 Dental record management

 Every dental clinic should have a well-organized dental records management system.
-In the event of a malpractice lawsuit, the patient’s dental records are incredibly useful.
-Keep charts, imaging studies, and appointment books of all patients.
+On the same hand, in the event of a malpractice lawsuit, the patient’s dental records are incredibly useful.
+Also, keep charts, imaging studies, and appointment books of all patients.
 When keeping dental records for patients, follow the 6/10/21 rule.

 - 6 years starting from the patient’s death